top of page

 I'm always looking for new and exciting artistic opportunities.
 Let's connect.

-© 2025 by Cuyahoga Indigenous Tribal Council.
+© 2026 by Cuyahoga Indigenous Tribal Council & American Indian Education Center

 • Facebook